Failure to Return Leased Property

 Tampa Police Department’s Complaint Form for Failure to Return Hired Vehicle – Visit the website of the Tampa Police Department to find form entitled the “statement of complaint” for failure to return hired vehicle under F.S.S.
 817.52.
 Find instructions for completing the form required by the Hillsborough County State Attorney’s Office for the Thirteenth Judicial Circuit and the Tampa Police Department.
 These agencies will not typically investigate or prosecute individuals for failing to return hired vehicles without compliance with these requirements.
 The defense attorney should also obtain these documents during the course of discovery.
 The instructions require the leasing company to provide copies of all applicable payment schedules, legible copies of credit card vouchers, and rental contracts.
 The leasing company is also required to provide a separate written history of the lessor’s attempts to retrieve property including positive and negative reactions from those contacted.

 Finding a Tampa Defense Attorney for Theft Crimes Under 812.155(3)

 If you were charged with the felony offense of failure to return hired or leased personal property ($300 or more) under F.S.
-812.155(3) in Hillsborough County, FL, then contact an experienced criminal defense attorney at the Sammis Law Firm.
-We fight these charges aggressively to negotate a lower amount of restitution with the alleged victim.
+812.155(3) in Hillsborough County, FL, then contact an experienced criminal defense attorney at Sammis Law Firm.
+We fight these charges aggressively to negotiate a lower amount of restitution with the alleged victim.